 Measles, Mumps, Rubella (MMR)

-is a highly infectious respiratory disease that can result in severe, sometimes permanent, complications including pneumonia, seizures (jerking and staring), brain damage, and death.
-It is spread by contact with an infected person through coughing and sneezing.
+Measles is a highly infectious respiratory disease that can result in severe, sometimes permanent, complications including pneumonia, seizures (jerking and staring), brain damage, and death.
+It it highly contagious and spreads easily by contact with an infected person through coughing and sneezing.
 In fact, if a person has measles, 9 out of 10 of his close contacts will get it too, unless they are protected.
 Symptoms include rash, cough, runny nose, eye irritation, and fever.
-In March 2011, a measles outbreak began in Minnesota.
-An unvaccinated infant who got the disease after traveling outside the country spread this highly contagious disease to at least 21 other individuals resulting in 14 children being hospitalized.
-As of July 2011, there have been 156 measles cases reported nationally, with a hospitalization rate of 50 percent.
-By the midpoint of 2011, there were more cases than in any full year since 1996.

 Why should you your child be vaccinated against measles?
 Measles cases in the US are at a 15-year high, due largely to international travel.
 According to the Centers for Disease Control and Prevention (CDC), as of November 2018, 220 individual cases of measles were confirmed in 26 states and the District of Columbia and a total of 15 outbreaks (defined as 3 or more linked cases) have been reported in 2018.